synapticloop/linode-api/README.md

 # linode api version 2

+This supercedes version 1 - which is now considered deprecated.

+Major differences:

+ - Package refactoring
-All responses are now fully parsed into beans for easy access.
+ - All responses are now fully parsed into beans for easy access.
+ - High Level API convenience methods for easy creation of linodes
+ - Caching of Availability calls

 > The api calls are automatically generated from the [https://www.linode.com/api](https://www.linode.com/api) pages so that they are kept in sync.